What is an MSP?

 So what is a Managed Service Provider?

 The difficulty in that question is that every MSP varies, at least in some small way.
-Industry standards are forming, but given the different needs of a business of 10 and a business of 10,000, MSPs can have vastly different functions.
+Industry standards are forming, but given the different needs of a business of 10 and 10,000, MSPs can have vastly different functions.

 For small to medium businesses; the market Kogo is designed to support, I would define an MSP as: